farnaz-irani/tic-tac-toe/README.md

 ## Task 1

-Fork this repository, clone it on your machine and create a new environment inside the folder.
+Fork this repository, clone it on your machine and create a new environment.
 Don't forget to activate it for the assignment.

 ```bash:shell
  conda create --name tictactoe python=3.8.5